Jewels of the Silk Road

 Day 1: Khiva, Uzbekistan

-Upon arrival at Urgench Airport, you will be met and transferred directly to the Golden Eagle train in nearby Khiva, Uzbekistan.
+For guests arriving directly into Khiva: Upon arrival at Urgench Airport, you will be met and transferred directly to the Golden Eagle train.

 Founded 2,500 years ago, Khiva became one of the Silk Road’s most important trading posts as it lies at the crossroads of the routes between Mongolia, Russia, China and Persia and is now a World Heritage Site.